WD Blue SSD Not Showing up in BIOS? Fix it in 7 Ways

 Step 3.
 In the formatting window, confirm the information.
 Choose NTFS format and uncheck the Perform a quick format option.
 Click OK and wait for the formatting process to complete.

 These methods should help resolve the issue of SSD not appearing in BIOS.
 However, it's crucial to remember that SSDs can face threats like power outages and viruses, potentially risking data security.
-Hence, it's wise to use reliable backup software like AOMEI Backupper Standard to safeguard your data.
+Hence, it's wise to use reliable backup software to safeguard your data.

-Bonus tip: migrate your system to SSD securely
+Bonus tip: Migrate your system to WD Blue SSD securely

 If you are considering transferring data from old drive to a new SSD, you should consider cloning the drive.
 However, we find SSD not boot after clone issue happens regularly.
 To have a successful disk migration, secure and reliable cloning software is needed.
 Here I recommend AOMEI Backupper Professional.
 It allows you to transfer your system to a new SSD with reinstallation.

-• You can perform System Clone, Disk Clone and Partition Clone as you need.
+• Besides System Clone, you can perform Disk Clone and Partition Clone as per your need.

 Before you prompt:

-• Connect your SSD and make sure it can be detected.
+• Connect your WD Blue SSD and make sure it can be detected.

 • Backup necessary files on the destination SSD if needed.

-Please note that System Clone can only be demonstrated in the trial version, and cannot be performed.
-If you're satisfied after the demo, upgrade to the pro version before cloning the system.
+Note: The System Clone feature can only be demonstrated in the trial version.
+If you're satisfied after the demo, upgrade to the full version to perform the operation.

 1. Open AOMEI Backupper now and go to the Clone tab in the left window and tap the System Clone button in the right window.